0xtibs/Threat_Intel/README.md

-# EnrichIP V1.0
+# EnrichIP V2.0

-This application is a Streamlit-based web application that checks for available threat intelligence of IP addresses using GreyNoise and generates reports using OpenAI.
+This application is a Streamlit-based web application that checks for available threat intelligence of IP addresses using multiple threat intelligence sources and generates reports using OpenAI.

 ### Getting Started